yangminz/cs-notes/os/understanding-the-linux-kernel.md

 (Blocked)

-wait queues several uses. particularly for interrupt handling, process ysnc, timing. in general, a process must wait for some event to occur, e.g. disk read to terminate, 500ms to elapse, etc. Implement conditional waits on event.
+wait queues several uses. particularly for interrupt handling, process sync, timing. in general, a process must wait for some event to occur, e.g. disk read to terminate, 500ms to elapse, etc. Implement conditional waits on event.

-Multiple wait queues.
+Multiple wait queues - doubly linked list.
 Each wait queue should be protected from concurrent access.
 They are modified by interrupt handlers & kernel functions.

 Processes in wait queue are sleeping, waiting for some event to occur.
 When wake up, 2 situations: wake up one particular process, wake up all processes (**Thundering herd**).
 Choose this by flags.
 Each sleeping process is *exclusive* or *nonexclusive*.